soxueren/atsd/api/sql/README.md

 ## Options

-The `OPTION` clause provides hints to the database on how to best execute the given query.
+The `OPTION` clause provides hints to the database optimizer on how to execute the given query most efficiently.

 The query may contain multiple `OPTION` clauses specified at the end of the statement.

 ### `ROW_MEMORY_THRESHOLD` Option

-`OPTION (ROW_MEMORY_THRESHOLD {n})` instructs the database to perform grouping and sorting of the results in memory as opposed to a temporary table if the number of grouped/ordered rows is within the specified threshold `{n}`.
+`OPTION (ROW_MEMORY_THRESHOLD {n})` instructs the database to perform joining, grouping, and sorting of results in memory as opposed to a temporary table if the number of grouped/ordered rows is within the specified threshold `{n}`.

 Example: